Myobu-Guardians/myobu-cloud-client/README.md

 ### Ownership

 Each node has an owner.
-The owner of the node could transfer its ownership to another address only is the node has been taken snapshot as NFT.
+The owner of the node could transfer its ownership to another address only if the node has taken snapshot as NFT.

 ### Snapshot

-Store nodes, relationships (subgraph) data in a snapshot on blockchain.
+Store nodes, and relationships (subgraph) data in a snapshot on blockchain.

 ```typescript
 // TODO: Implement the related smart contract
 await client.takeSnapshot(nodeId);
 ```

 ### Label schema

 If you own the label, you can define the schema of the label.
-Then when other user create/update the nodes with the label, the schema will be checked.
+Then when other users create/update the nodes with the label, the schema will be checked.

 - Set label schema